 When my husband’s dad needed to move to a nursing home, we first had to spend down his assets so he would qualify for Medicaid.
 However, when I toured a nursing home last week for my parents, the social worker mentioned something called a Quality Income Trust.
 She explained that we wouldn’t have to spend down my parents’ assets like we did with my father-in-law.

 What is this and how does it affect my parents?

 An Overview of the Quality Income Trust

-The Quality Income Trust (QIT) went into effect in Ohio on August 1st of this year.
-It is a change to the Medicaid program that means older adults will no longer be required to spend down their assets to qualify for aid.
+The Quality Income Trust (QIT) went into effect in Ohio on August 1st of 2016.
+It was a change to the Medicaid program that means older adults are no longer required to spend down their assets to qualify for aid.

 Here are a few highlights of the trust: